Skip to main content

 Biography

-Gonzalo is a Research Economist at the What Works Centre for Local Economic Growth.
-He works with governments to help design, deliver and analyse randomised control trials and quasi-experimental impact evaluations to inform policies aimed at improving welfare conditions and economic growth.
+Gonzalo Nunez-Chaim is a Research Economist at the What Works Centre for Local Economic Growth.
+He works with governments to help design, deliver and analyse randomised controlled trials and quasi-experimental evaluations to inform policies aimed at improving welfare conditions and economic growth.
 Previously, he was a Research Officer at the Department of International Development at the LSE.
-Gonzalo has also worked as consultant for the World Bank, UNICEF and Oxford Policy Management.
-He has work experience in Africa, Latin America and the Middle East.
-He obtained a Master in International Development (MPA/ID) from the Harvard Kennedy School.
+Gonzalo has also worked as consultant for the World Bank, IFAD, UNICEF and Oxford Policy Management.
+He obtained a Masters in International Development (MPA/ID) from the Harvard Kennedy School.

 Current areas of research include: